dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 For more information, see <xref:blazor/components/layouts#apply-a-default-layout-to-an-app>.

-Add an `App` component to the app, which serves as the root component for other components.
+Add an `App` component to the app, which serves as the root component, which is the first component the app loads.

 `Components/App.razor`: